dudeperf3ct/dudeperf3ct.github.io/_posts/2019-05-07-Fun-in-Deep-Learning-Project.md

 We have divided the task of recognition into two pieces : Line detector and Line Text Recognizer.

-Experiment - 1
+#### Experiment - 1

 The goal of this experiment will be simple which is to solve a simplified version of line text recognition problem, a character recognizer.

 The dataset we will be using for this task will be [EMNIST](https://www.nist.gov/node/1298471/emnist-dataset), which thanks [Cohen and et al](http://arxiv.org/pdf/1702.05373) it is labelled.

-We wil use different network architectures while training the model.
+We will experiment with different network architectures while training the model.

 <span class='orange'>Happy Learning!</span>